santoshakil/easy_git/README.md

 [![Rust](https://img.shields.io/badge/Rust-1.89.0+-orange.svg)](https://www.rust-lang.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 > **⚠️ SECURITY WARNING**: This project is in active development and is **NOT PRODUCTION READY**.
-A comprehensive security audit has identified **30 vulnerabilities including 3 CRITICAL issues**.
-DO NOT USE with sensitive repositories until security fixes are complete.
-See [tmp/SECURITY_AUDIT_DETAILED.md](tmp/SECURITY_AUDIT_DETAILED.md) for full details.
+A comprehensive security audit identified 30 vulnerabilities - the **3 CRITICAL issues have been FIXED** in v0.1.0, but HIGH priority issues remain.
+Use with caution.
+See [docs/SECURITY.md](docs/SECURITY.md) for details.

 ## Overview